thenativeweb/eventsourcingdb-client-dotnet/README.md

 Basically, `System.Text.Json` is used for JSON serialization and deserialization.

-You can override the default settings by either using JSON attributes on your types and properties or by providing your own `JsonSerializerOptions` when creating the `Client`.
+You can override the default settings by either using JSON attributes on your types and properties or by providing your own `JsonSerializerOptions` when creating the `Client` both manually or via [dependency injection](#dependency-injection).

 ## Writing Events